drewbarontini/tmcss-slides/book.md

 ### Classes

+Now let's look at some more practical applications of "Modular CSS."

 This one seems to be more commonplace these days, but it's still worth
 mentioning: **It's best to stick with only using classes, avoiding IDs altogether**.
 IDs are too specific, and they'll cause you unnecessary headaches.
 Classes flatten the specificity of your elements to make sure your styles are applied properly without having to fuss with specificity.

 ### Establish naming conventions

 It doesn't matter as much what your naming conventions are, just that you have them.
 Decide with your team (or yourself) what those should be, and make sure to stick with the system, but be open to evolving it over time.

+Nick Walsh, a front-end developer at Envy Labs, had this great quote that we always reference when we talk about how we write our CSS.

+> This is how it is now, until we change it.
+- Nick Walsh

+It's very true.
+We constantly evaluate and evolve the system as we work on new projects, but that's what makes the system better: constant evaluation.

-At Code School (and Envy Labs), we use MVCSS, which is a Sass-based CSS architecture that I created with Nick Walsh, a front-end developer at Envy Labs.
+At Code School (and Envy Labs), we use MVCSS, which is a Sass-based CSS architecture that I created with Nick.
 To give you a sample of some naming conventions, I'll talk about how we do things.

 *This is by no way preaching our method.
 This is merely an example that can help guide you to establishing your own naming conventions.*